Structural Analysis Questions and Answers – Shear and Moment Diagrams for a Beam

 Explanation: On integrating load SFD comes out to be straight line.
 It will have points of discontinuities too as discreet loads are there in between.
 But, SFD won’t be always be parallel to x axis as continuous load is applied.

-11. How many points of discontinuities will be there in the SFD?
+11. How many points of discontinuities will there be in the Shear Force Diagram (SFD)?

 a) 1